patricksavalle/devops-project-template/content/integration-standard.md

 > - [Basics](#basics)

 The integration platform is a set of tools, patterns and guidelines that *must* be used to connect applications to each other.
-A modern platform typically consists of (API-) gateways, proxies, load-balancers, routers, message queues and caches.
+A modern platform typically consists of (API-) gateways, proxies, load-balancers, routers, message queues and such.
+Legacy platforms typically are build around a large central ESB (Enterprise Service Bus).

-The platform has a very dedicated function: decoupling of communication from location and in time (asynchronization).
+The platform has a very focused function: decoupling of communication in space (location) and in time (asynchronization).
 Use it exclusively for reliable, scalable and decoupled communication.
+Datalakes, databases, datawarehouses and streaming platforms are typically **not** part of the integration platform.

+There are different approaches to integration.
+The guidelines below provide maximal (team) autonomy and agility.
 ## Guidelines

-There are different approaches to integration.
-These guidelines provide maximal team autonomy and agility, matchting DevOps.
-They avoid lock-in on specific technology, at the expense of having to include some extra non-functionality in the applications.

 - [ ] Backlog exceptions to these guidelines as technical debt

-- [ ] Teams are responsible for their own integrations

-- [ ] Register your integrations in the central registry here: ...................
+- [ ] Register your application's integrations in the central registry here: ...................

+- [ ] Teams are responsible for their own integrations, the platform must enable them

-- [ ] Assume the platform has no way of inspection data content
+- [ ] Assume the platform has no way of inspecting data content

 - [ ] Smart endpoints, dumb pipes!
 Do not use the integration platform for: